 I work as an Integrative Counsellor, which means I draw on a range of therapeutic approaches and tools to shape our work together.
 This allows me to tailor the therapy to your unique needs as one way of working doesn’t suit everyone.

-My core training is in Person‑Centred Therapy, CBT, and Transactional Analysis, and I weave these together in a way that supports you as an individual.
+My core training is in Person‑Centred Therapy, CBT tools, and Transactional Analysis, and I weave these together in a way that supports you as an individual.

 At the heart of my approach is the belief that you are the expert on your own life.
 My role is to offer the core conditions of empathy, acceptance, and genuineness, creating a space where you can explore your experiences safely and at your own pace.